gamblevore/speedie/Documentation/Objects.md

 The class's parent might just be "`object`" or it could subclass from something else, like "`RingTree`" or one of your own classes.

+## Subclassing

+Subclassing is done like this:

+    class MapArea (RingTree)
+        contains MapArea
+        function Draw (|image| dest)
+            ...

+`Contains` is needed when you subclass a container class.
+Otherwise it's not needed.

+    class A
+        |string| Name

+    class B (A)
+        // no need for contains
+        |int|    Number

+    main
+        || bb = B.new
+        bb.number = 1
+        bb.name = "fred"
+        if bb isa a
+            "bb isa A"
+        if bb isa b
+            "bb isa B"

 ## Reference Cycles?
 You might find yourself wondering: _"Well how do I make a tree, or a double-linked-list in Speedie, without suffering from ref-count-cycles?"_